-Social media –when done right– is a powerful tool to get more people to discover your brand, products, or services.
+Social media marketing –when done right– is a powerful tool to get more people to discover your brand, products, or services.
 Photos (the perfect photos) play a big part in achieving it.

-We’ll walk you through this whole social media thing, from where to find images to which ones to select to how to use them wisely.
+We’ll walk you through this whole thing, from where to find social media images to which ones to select to how to use them wisely.

 Our Fictional Case: The Little Coffee Shop around the Corner